! NOTE !

 I found, in an initial read of the book, that only about four or five e-cises are presented for each section of the body (or for each sport) --- and many of those e-cises are repeated in the various sections of the book.

-Because of this, I got the impression that there are only about a dozen e-cises in the book.
+Because of this, I got the impression that there are only about sixteen e-cises in the book.

 But if you look under E (E-cises) in the index at the end of the book, and count the entries with capital letters (the e-cise names), you will find about 40 e-cises.